dianadiazc/customer-wa/content/work6/task-1.md

     <img src="../images/qs-congrats.png" alt="drawing" width="450"/>

-1. You will be logged in your QuickSight account, in the **What’s New in Amazon QuickSight** window you could important information regarding service enhacements, fell free to review them.
+1. You will be logged in your QuickSight account, in the **What’s New in Amazon QuickSight** window you could see important information regarding service enhacements, fell free to review them.
 Once done, click **Close** at the bottom of the window.